Why Traditional Weightlifting Fails Most People (part 2 of 10)

 Act now!

 Quit training to your weakest point.
-Upgrade your physics with the XBAR Home System and follow the Workouts that fit your schedule.
+Upgrade your physics with a variety of light resistance bands, medium, heavy, and ultra bands, and follow the Workouts that fit your schedule.